An asymptotic distribution theory for Eulerian recurrences with applications: Applications I:

 \subsubsection{Eulerian polynomials multiplied by $1+v$}

 Let $P_n(v) := (1+v)\sum_{0\le k<n}\eulerian{n}{k}v^k$.
 Such polynomials arose in the study of low-dimensional lattices (see \cite{Conway1997}), and satisfy the recurrence

-These polynomials are specially interesting because $\gamma(v)$ (in the notation of Theorem~\ref{thm-clt}) is not a polynomial and they correspond to \href{https://oeis.org/A008518}{A008518}.
+These polynomials correspond to \href{https://oeis.org/A008518}{A008518} and are specially interesting because $\gamma(v)$ (in the notation of Theorem~\ref{thm-clt}) is not a polynomial.
 The same limit law $\mathscr{N}\lpa{\frac12n,\frac1{12}n}$ holds by an extension of Theorem~\ref{thm-clt} (because $\gamma(v)=\frac{1-v}{1+v}$ is not analytic in $|v|\le 1$).
 However, from the proof of Theorem~\ref{thm-clt}, it is clear that the analyticity of $\gamma(v)$ in $|v|<1$ and the finiteness of $\gamma^{(j)}(1)$ for each $j\ge0$ are sufficient to guarantee the same CLT.
+In contrast, Theorem~\ref{thm-saqp} easily applies.